5cover/psdc/docs/Done.md

 Implementation:

 Use Scope and symbol tables, then operator logic in OperatorInfo to add the star as needed when generating a VariableReference, and bracketing as appropriate.

+## Identifier target language keyword adjust

+Currently we just add an underscore but this could break, if there is already an existing identifier of that name.

+What we can do is pass the scope and check if the name already exists, if so then increment the number until we get a free one.

+- `ident_`
+- `ident_1`
+- `ident_2`
+- ...